exil-security/PortBender/README.md

 ## Overview

-PortBender a PE adaptation of the original PortBender created by Praetorian Inc for Cobalt Strike C2 [1].
+a PE adaptation of the original PortBender created by Praetorian Inc for Cobalt Strike C2 [1].
 It is a TCP port redirection utility that allows a red team operator to redirect inbound traffic destined for one TCP port (e.g., 445/TCP) to another TCP port (e.g., 8445/TCP).
 The tool also allows operators to simulate a backdoor/persistence mechanism leveraged within the "PortServ.sys" capability used by the Duqu 2.0 threat actor.

 ##  Design